theryeguy92/HTB-Solar-Lab/README.md

 ## Foothold

-With the foothold estabilished, we begin to explore directories.
+With the foothold established, we begin to explore directories.
 In doing so, we are able to capture the user flag.

 ![userflag_found](https://github.com/theryeguy92/HTB-Solar-Lab/assets/103153678/5ac39860-546c-421f-9c9c-14e967856df1)